Notre Dame College, Dhaka: Notre Dame Yoga and Meditation Club

-Merging finitude into infinity with Mr. Swapan Halder, lecturer of English, serving as the Hon.
+Merging finitude into infinity with Swapan Halder, lecturer of English, serving as the Hon.
 Moderator of Notre Dame Yoga and Meditation Club.

 Publications

 Blue and Gold is the yearbook of Notre Dame College.
 Notre Dame College publishes students' quarterly magazine Dhak Dhol – Chit Chat.
 Each club has its own yearly magazine/publication.
 Among them AUDRI of Notre Dame Science Club is the most famous.
 Nishorga, the annual magazine of Notre Dame Nature Study Club is also worth mentioning.
+The Number, a handwritten yearly magazine with a hand-drawn cover featuring math articles by the members of the Notre Dame Math Club, is one of the most unique publications the college has.

-Notre Dame International Understanding and Relation Club (NDIURC) also publishes its own annual magazine titled 'Jogajog' with a couple thousand circulations.
+Notre Dame International Understanding and Relation Club (NDIURC) also publishes its own annual magazine titled Jogajog with a couple thousand circulations.
 For the last few years, Notre Dame Natya Dal has been publishing Mancha, a magazine that depicts its activities and theater.

 Notre Dame Math Club publishes a hand-designed scrap magazine called The Number, and the annual magazine called The Function on Pi Day.
 Notre Dame Information and Technology Club publishes its own magazine called Recursion which is given to the winners of various events of NIDTC's Annual Fest and its club members and well-wishers.